Shijalahsgit/Jenkins/README.md

 Pre-Requisites:
  - Java (JDK)
 ## Installation of Java
-Jenkins requires Java to run and there are multiple Java implementations which you can use.
+Jenkins requires Java to run and there are multiple Java implementations which we can use.
 OpenJDK is the most popular one.

 ```
 sudo apt update